 The Respondent does not appear to make any legitimate non-commercial or fair use of the disputed domain names, nor any use in connection with a bona fide offering of goods or services.
-Indeed, the websites in relation with the disputed domain names consist in parking pages containing commercial links, some of which are related to the Complainant.
+Indeed, the disputed domain names redirect to a website with the IKKS's logo, which seems to be an online shop where internet users could buy the Complainant's products at discounted prices.

-The Panel considers that, on the balance of probability, the Respondent knew of the reputation and goodwill that the Complainant had established in the trademarks "ARCELORMITTAL" and "MITTAL" and registered the disputed domain names with knowledge of the Complainant's rights and reputation.
-Indeed, it is not conceivable that the Respondent did not have the Complainant's trademarks in mind, when registering and using the disputed domain names.
+The Panel considers that, on the balance of probability, the Respondent knew the Complainant's trademark and registered the disputed domain names with knowledge of the Complainant's rights.
+Indeed, it is not conceivable that the Respondent did not have the Complainant's trademark in mind, when registering and using the disputed domain names.
 Under these circumstances, it cannot be concluded that the Respondent is making a "fair" use of the disputed domain names.

-Taking into account that the Respondent is not commonly known as the disputed domain names, that the Respondent has no connection or business relationship with the Complainant, that the Complainant has not authorized the Respondent to apply for registration of the disputed domain names or to use the Complainant's trademarks, that the disputed domain names are used by parking pages containing commercial links and not for any other legitimate purpose, the Panel cannot imagine any possible legitimate justification for this use, and the Respondent has not come forward with any explanation that demonstrates any rights or legitimate interests in the disputed domain names.
+Taking into account that the Respondent is not commonly known as the disputed domain names, that the Respondent has no connection or business relationship with the Complainant, that the Complainant has not authorized the Respondent to apply for registration of the disputed domain names or to use the Complainant's trademarks, that the disputed domain names are used by an online shop which seems to be in competition with the Complainant's one and not for any other legitimate purpose, the Panel cannot imagine any possible legitimate justification for this use, and the Respondent has not come forward with any explanation that demonstrates any rights or legitimate interests in the disputed domain names.